gap-system/gap/INSTALL.md

 `.zip`, `.tar.gz` or `.tar.bz2` archives, but not the `-win.zip` archive (you won't be able to compile the program as given in the `-win.zip` archive).

+To compile and run GAP you will have to open the Terminal application and type the necessary Unix commands into its window.
+The Terminal application can be found in the Utilities folder in the Applications folder.

 Next, you will need a compiler and build tools like `make`.
 These tools are included in the "Xcode" application which is not installed by default on a new Mac.
 On all recent versions of OS X, you can install it for free via the App Store.
-For older versions for OS X, you may need to register with Apple as a developer and download it from <http://developer.apple.com>.

-To compile and run GAP you will have to open the Terminal application and type the necessary Unix commands into its window.
-The Terminal application can be found in the Utilities folder in the Applications folder.
+Afterwards, you also need to run the following command from a terminal in order to make all required tools available via the command line:

+     xcode-select --install

 Now simply follow the Unix installation instructions to compile and start GAP and then it will run in this Terminal window.